Controlling Lawn Weeds

 This low growing relative of the Common Chickweed tolerates a wide variety of growing conditions allowing it to develop into dense spreading mats.

-It can be hand weeded although it is difficult to remove all the parts leading to the possibility of regeneration.
+It can be hand weeded although it is difficult to remove all the parts of the plant and this leads to the possibility of regeneration.

 They can be detered by good lawncare practices including aeration and spiking to relieve compaction.